gamemanual0/gm0/source/docs/robot-design/cad.rst

 All vendors (REV, goBILDA, Actobotics, AndyMark, Tetrix) provide 3d models of the parts they sell in STEP format, which can be imported by any of the CAD programs above.
-Some vendors also offer repositories or zip files containing STEP files of all the models they sell.
+Some vendors also offer repositories or zip files containing :term:`STEP file` of all the models they sell.
 For example, REV Robotics offers such a repository on their  `Technical Resources <http://www.revrobotics.com/resources/>`_ page.
 For more public repositories of FTC parts, check :doc:`../appendix/useful-resources` section in the Appendix.